 While the laws around worker’s compensation claims and insurance are different in each state, here in California, we have some of the most comprehensive and enforceable.
-One of the areas of concern with this type of claim deals with the undocumented worker.
+One area of concern with this type of claim deals with the undocumented worker.
 Because California has one of the highest undocumented populations, making up nearly 10% of the total workforce, provisions for these individuals are of serious importance.
-It’s critical that if you or someone you love is an undocumented worker, and you’re hurt on the job, that you know your rights.
+It’s critical that if you or someone you love is an undocumented worker, and you’re hurt on the job, you know your rights.
 Too often, undocumented workers are afraid to speak up and get the help they need when they’re injured.

 Thankfully, here in California, worker’s compensation insurance expressly covers ALL workers, even those without documentation.
 The state appeals court ruled that all undocumented workers have full coverage and compensation under worker’s comp laws.
 However, it doesn’t make the process of winning a claim any easier- this is where it is helpful to have an experienced worker’s comp attorney in Huntington Beach to help with your case.

 Unfortunately, illegally-hired employees are particularly susceptible to abuse and discrimination, especially when they are injured on the job.
 Some employers may try to discourage them from seeking medical care, or from filing any kind of official claim.
 But there are still resources out there to help injured undocumented workers, including law firms like Jackson & Jackson.
 Because when you’re injured, you shouldn’t have to worry about losing your job or being deported; you should be treated with care, and allowed the same time and compensation for your recovery as any other worker.
 In addition to worker’s compensation benefits, undocumented workers are also covered by other job protections in California like anti-discrimination provisions and overtime benefits.